MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-microsoftdefenderantivirus.md

 - If you enable this setting, security intelligence updates will be downloaded from Microsoft Update.

-- If you disable or do not configure this setting, security intelligence updates will be downloaded from the configured download source.
+- If you disable or don't configure this setting, security intelligence updates will be downloaded from the configured download source.
 <!-- SignatureUpdate_ForceUpdateFromMU-Description-End -->

 <!-- SignatureUpdate_ForceUpdateFromMU-Editable-Begin -->